kellivision/RobotShowcase/README.md

 - Python 3+

-Using different browsers:
+# Using different browsers:
 The browser that is used is controlled by ${BROWSER} variable defined in resource.robot resource file.
-Firefox browser is used by default, but that can be easily overridden from the command line:
+Chrome browser is used by default, but that can be easily overridden from the command line:

-robot --variable BROWSER:Firefox Tests/Homepage.robot
+- robot --variable BROWSER:Firefox Tests/Homepage.robot
-robot --variable BROWSER:IE Tests/Homepage.robot
+- robot --variable BROWSER:IE Tests/Homepage.robot

 ### pip libraries: